-Specify particulars of Aerodrome Emergency Plan both on and off airport to ensure that the airport is well prepared to response to an emergency involving aircraft, not involving aircraft, and compound emergency.
+Specify particulars of Aerodrome Emergency Plan (AEP) both on and off airport to ensure that the airport is well prepared to response to an emergency involving aircraft, not involving aircraft, and compound emergency.

+Remarks: The AEP could be a part of the Aerodrome Manual, or it could form a separate document.
+If designed to be a separate document, it is still subject to acceptance/approval by CAA and any other control as CAA would exercise on an Aerodrome Manual.